Pratical advises

 ZERO WASTE

-Portugal can’t give to waste!
+Portugal won’t give to waste!

 Dariacordar-Movimento Zero Desperdício promotes the recovery of food surpluses naturally generated in the most varied cafeterias, restaurants and events in the form of food made and not served.

-From April 2012 to December 2017 NOS Alive has joined the Zero Waste movement and has recovered more than 1,500,000 meals that previously went to waste.
+Since 2012, NOS Alive has joined the Zero Waste movement and has recovered more than 1,500,000 meals that previously went to waste.

 In addition to the catering of the staff and artists, also the catering companies present in the venue joined this spontaneous movement, created by the Association Against Waste “DariAcordar”.